uber/peloton/README.md

 ## Run Peloton master

-Before running peloton locally, dependencies like mesos/mysql, need to be set up.
-Refer to "docker/README.md" on how to launch dependencies in containers.
+To run peloton in dev environment, dependencies like mesos/mysql, need to be set up first.
+Run 'make bootstrap-dev' to bootstrap those dependencies in containers.
+Refer to "docker/README.md" for details.

 PELOTON_HOME=$GOPATH/src/code.uber.internal/infra/peloton